melahn/user-story-generator/README.md

       *  The location of a spreadsheet file containing the user story data (Roles, Goals, Benefits and Criteria)
    * **-o** \<filename\>
         *  The location of a file to which the stories will be written.
 If the file already exists it will be overwritten without warning.
+If not specified, standard out is used.
    * **-h**
       * Help.
 Whenever specified, any other parameters are ignored.
 When no parameters are specified, **-h** is assumed.